Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 FAQs

-What is a security deposit and why do landlords collect them?
+What is a security deposit, and why do landlords collect them?

 Are there new security deposit laws in 2025 that landlords should know about?

 Yes, regulations can change annually.
 For instance, California's AB12, effective July 2024, limits security deposits to one month's rent for most properties.
-Landlords should always check state-specific updates.

 How should landlords manage multiple security deposits from different properties or co-tenants?